zahybnaya/rewyr-blog/src/content/blog/2025-07-06-the-readiness-curve.md

 heroImage: '../../assets/readiness_curve.png'
 ---

-# The Readiness Curve: Why Your LLM Demo Is Just the Beginning
+# The Readiness Curve: Why Your LLM Demo Is Not Even the Beginning

 We built the initial demo for mywhatif.org in just one night.
 One night!
 The concept was simple: users could explore hypothetical stories through AI-powered requests.
  The demo worked well, it could narrate, generate, create cool images.
-The AI responses were impressive, and everyone who saw it was convinced we had something special.
+The AI responses were ok'ish, and everyone who saw the demo was convinced we had something special.

 Then we tried to make it actually work.
 What followed was months of grinding through what we now call the plateau of despair.
 The AI that seemed so intelligent in controlled demos started producing inconsistent responses with real user inputs.
 Edge cases multiplied like rabbits.
 The costs spiraled as we realized the powerful models we used for the demo would bankrupt us at scale.
 Performance tanked under real traffic.
 The "simple" integrations became complex challenges.

-That one nighter demo became six months of painful iteration just to get something that wouldn't embarrass us in front of real users.
+That one nighter demo became six months of painful iterations just to get something that wouldn't embarrass us in front of real users.

 If this sounds familiar, you're not alone.
 Building an AI-powered application has never been easier.
-Tools like Lovable and base44 let you create impressive demos in minutes—complete web apps, intelligent chatbots, and content generators that seem production-ready from day one.
+Tools like [Lovable](https://lovable.dev/), [Bolt](https://bolt.new) and [Base44](https://base44.com) let you create impressive demos in minutes—complete web apps, intelligent chatbots, and content generators that seem production-ready from day one.

-But here's the brutal truth: that amazing demo is just the beginning of the real work.
+But here's the brutal truth: that amazing demo is just a teaser for the beginning of the real work.

 ## The Two-Stage Journey to Hell

-While there are probably more stages in the LLM development lifecycle, I want to focus on the two that matter most—the ones that will make or break your project:
+While there are probably more stages in the LLM development lifecycle, Let's focus on the two that matter most—the ones that will make or break your project:

 ![The Readiness Curve](../../assets/readiness_curve_illustration.png)

 **Stage 1: The Honeymoon Phase**
 Look at that beautiful steep curve on the left.
 Rapid, exponential progress.
 Everything works.
 You're a genius.
-The future is bright.
+Morals are high.
+The future is bright and there is going to be peace in the middle east soon.
 You're riding high on the initial success, convinced you'll reach the "good enough" barrier in no time.

 **Stage 2: The Mud Phase**
 Then reality hits.
 The curve flattens dramatically.
 You're stuck in the mud—that long, painful plateau where every incremental improvement requires exponentially more effort.
 You're still moving toward that "good enough" threshold, but progress slows to a crawl.
 Nothing works reliably.
 You question your life choices.
 The future looks bleak.

-Notice how the honeymoon phase gets you maybe 20-30% of the way to production-ready, but takes only 10% of the total effort.
+Notice how the honeymoon phase gets you maybe 10-20% of the way to production-ready, but takes only 10% of the total effort.
 The mud phase is where you'll spend 90% of your time grinding through the remaining 70-80% of the work to cross that "good enough" barrier.

 ## The Illusion of Instant Success